Tekdirfan/Matching-Algorithms/README.md

 4. The process continues until no more proposals are made, and the tentative matches become final.

 ## Characteristics
+- Stability: The algorithm always produces a stable matching, where no two participants would prefer each other over their assigned partners.
+- Optimality: The resulting matching is optimal for the proposing side.
+For example, if men propose, the outcome is the best possible stable matching for all men.
+- Truthfulness: It's a dominant strategy for the proposing side to reveal their true preferences.
+However, the receiving side may have incentives to misrepresent their preferences.
+- Efficiency: The algorithm terminates in at most n^2 rounds, where n is the number of participants on each side

 ## Usage